BestTimesToVisit.com Logo

 Walking

-Sofia's city center is remarkably walkable, with many key attractions like Vitosha Boulevard, Alexander Nevsky Cathedral, and the National Palace of Culture within easy strolling distance of each other.
+Sofia's city center is surprisingly walkable, with many key attractions like Alexander Nevsky Cathedral, Vitosha Boulevard, and the Roman ruins clustered together.
 It's the best way to soak in the atmosphere and discover hidden gems.

 Cost:Free!